blowdart/AspNetAuthorizationWorkshop/README.md

 }
 ```

-* Finally register the document repository in the services collection through the `ConfigureServices()` method in `startup.cs`
+* Finally register the document repository in the services collection through the `ConfigureServices()` method in `Startup.cs`

 ```c#
 services.AddSingleton<IDocumentRepository, DocumentRepository>();